sachin-sadhu/obsidian_vault/Year 3 CS/Operating Systems.md

 #### Kernel/User Threads
 These are threads created and managed by the OS.
 User threads are threads created in user-space.
 The underlying OS has no idea about them.

+## Critical Sections
+A process is in a **critical section** when it is accessing shared data.
+Our goal is to ensure only 1 process can access shared data at a time.

+## Semaphores

+Prevents threads that cannot continue from consuming CPU cycles.

+Non Busy Waiting prevents spin locks by putting a thread to sleep if it cannot continue.
+CPU will add this thread to a queue and wake up 1 or more threads from this queue when the semphore signals there is resources.

 ### Monitor